metabrainz/musicbrainz-docker/README.md

 * `sudo docker-compose run --rm musicbrainz /createdb.sh`

+#### Development setup

-For development, to load sample data instead of full dump, use the flag `-sample`
+For development, load sample data instead of full dump by adding the flag `-sample` to the above commands.
+Then use `docker-compose.musicbrainz-development.yml` override file to enable standalone mode.

 ### Build search indexes
 In order to use the search functions of the web site/API you will need to build search indexes.